 A member of the AKC Terrier Group, this playful dog is strong, agile and full of tenacity.
 They are the shortest of these dogs, coming in at 14 – 16 inches tall, but they are still stocky, weighing up to 38 pounds.
 They are very graceful and agile.
 Sometimes called Staffies, they resemble the dogs who were once in England’s fighting pits.
 However, today’s responsible breeders are producing sweet-natured, loving, family-oriented Staffies with a reputation for being a patient nanny with children.
 Like most pit bull-type dogs, the infectious smile is easy to see.

 The American Bully is a part of the Companion Dog Group for the UKC.
 There are subtle influences of origin breeds of this dog such as the American Bulldog, English Bulldog or Olde English Bulldogge.
 This is where you will see the most noticeable characteristic in the thicker, broader build through the shoulders.
-They have a powerful appearance, but the demeanor is gentle and friendly, which make them an excellent family dog.
+They have a powerful appearance, but their demeanor is gentle and friendly, which makes them excellent family dogs.
 They can be up to 20 inches tall but range from 30-55 pounds.

-Thankfully, many people have turned to adopting dogs with a pit bull-type mixed breed.
+Thankfully, many people have turned to adopt dogs with a pit bull-type mixed breed.
 According to ASPCA, they are believed to be the third most popular adopted dog.
 This means there are more pit bull-type dogs out there than ever before.
-They have come a long way from being thought of as mean dogs.
+These adorable dogs have come a long way through the years.
 They are full-fledged family dogs.
 For those who think otherwise, the Huffington Post made an awesome infographic:

 The good news is the pit bull-type dogs are usually very healthy, athletic dogs.
 Of course, there are always health issues that might come up.
 The top ones include: